 It is a Latin phrase meaning “and you, Brutus?” or “and you, too, Brutus?”
-In this phrase, these are not the words, but their background, which is important.
-Marcus Brutus had been one of the closest friends of Caesar.
+In this phrase, it is not the words, but their background, which is important.
+Marcus Brutus had been one of Caesar’s closest friends.
 Caesar could least expect him joining hands with the people plotting his assassination.
-It is widely believed that when Caesar saw him among the assassins, he resigned himself to his fate.
-This phrase has come down a long way in history as an expression to mean the ultimate betrayal by one’s closest friend; that means getting hit where you least expect it.
+It is widely believed that, when Caesar saw him among the assassins, he resigned himself to his fate.
+This phrase has come down a long way in history as an expression to mean the ultimate betrayal by one’s closest friend; which means getting hit where you least expect it.

 This phrase is used in Act-III, Scene-I, lines 75-78 of Shakespeare’s play, Julius Caesar.
 These are spoken as the dying words of Caesar; however, they are not historically proven.
-Shakespeare has the reputation of manipulating historical facts for dramatic effects.
-As Caesar approaches Senate, a group of hostile senators surround him.
-Among them is his close friend, Brutus.
+Shakespeare has a reputation for manipulating historical facts for dramatic effect.
+As Caesar approaches Senate, a group of hostile senators surrounds him – among them is his close friend, Brutus.
 They rush to stab him and he, after seeing Brutus among them, succumbs to his fate.

 Caesar: Doth not Brutus bootless kneel?

 Casca: Speak, hands, for me!
 [They stab Caesar.]